jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "But how do I—"

 "The measurement is written here.
-You'll receive the deed tomorrow."
-He rolled the map and walked toward the road, calling back to his apprentice.
-"Mark the corners."
+You'll receive the deed tomorrow with compensation for lost crops."
+He rolled the map and walked toward the road, calling back to his apprentice to mark the corners.

-The apprentice drove stakes along my field's edge, measuring carefully.
-I watched him work, my chest tight.
-My father's land.
-My grandfather's.
+The apprentice drove stakes along my field's edge, measuring the base for the aqueduct's pillars.
+I watched him work, on my father's land.
+My grandfather's land.

+I asked the young apprentice when the official was out of earshot.
 "I can't read the mathematics.
+My young son cannot either.
 Can you help?"
-I asked the young apprentice when the official was out of earshot.

-"The philosopherstell us the basis of all knowledge is saying 'I don't know'.
-Because you are honest, I can help you."
+"Yes.
+I can help you."

 The apprentice knelt and drew in the dirt.
 He sketched my field's irregular shape, then drew lines inside it, breaking it into triangles and rectangles.